GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

   ) { }

   ngOnInit(): void {
-    this.loupe.information('JavaScript', 'Component Initialization', 'The first component is initializing');
+    this.loupe.information('WebClient', 'Component Initialization', 'The first component is initializing');
   }
 }
 </pre>